i2metaverse/hmd/README.md

 The FrustumVisualizer class is used to visualize the frustum of a camera in the scene.

-The App class is responsible for creating the scene and updatig the scene based on the HMD.
+The App class is responsible for creating the scene and updating the scene based on the HMD.
 - App owns the HMD and the FrustumVisualizer.
 - App provides APIs for the UI to interact with the scene.